EFeru/hoverboard-firmware-hack-FOC/README.md

 https://github.com/p-h-a-i-l/hoverboard-firmware-hack

 ### Future work
- - conversion of the remaining filters (for the battery voltage, current, and temperature) from floating point to fixed-point.
-This will reduce further the SMT32 computational load -> DONE
+ - convert all calculations and remaining filters (for the battery voltage, current, and temperature) from floating point to fixed-point.
+This will reduce further the SMT32 computational load -> **DONE**

 ---
 ## Acknowledgements